-During fiscal year 2017, the Authority adopted the following Governmental Accounting Standards Board (GASB) Statements:
+During fiscal year 2018, the Authority adopted the following Governmental Accounting Standards Board (GASB) Statements:

-i) GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
-The objective of this Statement is to improve the usefulness of information about postemployment benefits other than pensions (OPEB) included in the general purpose external financial reports of state and local governmental OPEB plans for making decisions and assessing accountability.
-The Statement is effective for periods beginning after June 15, 2016.
+i) GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+The objective of this Statement is to improve accounting and financial reporting by state and local governments for OPEB.
+This Statement replaces the requirements of Statements No. 45 and No. 57.
+The Statement is effective for the fiscal year ending June 30, 2018.
 The Authority has determined this Statement has no impact on the financial statements.